haseeb-ariff/UserManagementApp/README.md

 ## Task

-A ReactJS project developed by Haseeb Asif
+A ReactJS project developed by Haseeb Arif

 ## Steps to run the application